timwarnock/wordscanner.py/README.md

     0inputs+0outputs (0major+71679minor)pagefaults 0swaps

 ## Trie vs set() for Japanese (N=100,000,000)
-The 10,000 x 10,000 character grid is not included due to space constraints, but can easily be rendered with the built-in gen_grid_random() function.
+The 10,000 x 10,000 character grid was not added in git due to space constraints, but can easily be rendered with the built-in gen_grid_random() function.

     $ /usr/bin/time ./test_j_set.py
     50220